-General Practice is facing significant challenges which, if not resolved, will significantly impact the whole health and social care system and our ability to care for people effectively at home and in the community.
+General practice is facing significant challenges which, if not resolved, will significantly impact the whole health and social care system and our ability to care for people effectively at home and in the community.
 It is the first port of call for the vast majority of the population, with over 90% of all contacts with the NHS taking place in general practice, and if it fails the whole NHS will fail.

-The GP workforce has expanded more slowly than the acute medical workforce and there is national concern around the intensity of workload in primary care.
+The GP workforce has expanded more slowly than the acute, hospital-based medical workforce and there is national concern around the intensity of workload in primary care.
 Total direct face-to-face and telephone contacts with patients increased by 15.4% across all clinical staff groups between 2010/11 and 2014/15.
 During the same period, the average patient list size increased by 10%.
-This is compounded by significant workforce issues - over the last 5 years there has been an increasing issue with the recontinent and retention of GPs, practice nurses and practice managers.
-In addition, there is a national shortage of GPs with many retiring early - some in their 50s01
+This is compounded by significant workforce issues - over the last five years there has been an increasing issue with the recruitment and retention of GPs, practice nurses and practice managers.
+In addition, there is a national shortage of GPs with many retiring early - some in their 50s.

-General Practice services also need to meet expectations to be more accessible to the population.
+General practice services also need to meet expectations to be more accessible to the population.
 For example, in a recent survey of patients in Southampton, feedback showed that high numbers of patients would like to see more evening and weekend appointments.

-As with the acute sector, the population is becoming over-reliant on General Practice and we need to support our population to build independence and selfmanage wherever possible.
-National studies suggest that as many as 27% of face to face GP appointments could be avoided given appropriate resources (including 7% of people who could be seen to another health professional and 6% who could selfcare).
+As also seen in the acute sector, the population is becoming over-reliant on general practice and we need to support our population to build independence and take responsibility for managing their own health wherever possible.
+National studies suggest that as many as 27% of face to face GP appointments could be avoided given appropriate resources (including 7% of people who could be seen by another health professional and 6% who could self-care, i.e. manage their illness themselves).
 A survey of local practice managers suggests that the figure could be even higher.

-An effective general practice model is critical to improving the health and wellbeing of our population and enabling people to be cared at home.
+An effective general practice model is critical to improving the health and wellbeing of our population and enabling people to be cared for at home.
 It is therefore important that the GP Forward View is delivered at a local level and resources are made available to support practices.
 This will require investment in general practice.